revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Explanation</b></summary>
 <blockquote>
-		The functional interface has been introduced in Java 8 to support the lambda expression. lambda expression is the instance of a functional interface.
+		The functional interface has been introduced in Java 8 to support the lambda expression.
+Lambda expression is the instance of a functional interface.
 </blockquote>
 	</details>
 </details>